roflecopter/openbci-session/README.md

-I run these scripts at my **macbook** as part of my home personal sleep research to start session and collect data from OpenBCI.
+I run these scripts at my **macbook m3** as part of my home personal sleep research to start session and collect data from OpenBCI.
 OpenBCI allows for gold-standard PSG (EEG, ECG etc) data collection.
 Device is good enought for daily use, setting up montage (diy headband) with a session start takes 4-5 minutes.
 Read more [here](https://blog.kto.to/hypnodyne-zmax-vs-openbci-eeg-psg)